 A series of storm systems is set to move through the Puget Sound area that have the potential to cause impacts over the next couple of days.
 The second, and potentially more powerful storm system will push through sometime on Saturday evening and into Sunday.
 The latest information can be found on alert.seattle.gov.

-Receive a deeply discounted home energy audit through City Light and Community Power Works.
+Oil-heated homes can receive a deeply discounted home energy audit through Community Power Works.
 This stem-to-stern analysis evaluates current home insulation levels, windows and doors, heating and cooling equipment, ductwork, and more to develop an Energy Performance Score and a list of energy improvements.